matttrenary/mr30/projects/index.md

     - Field/fieldhouse prioritization
     - Clarity of collaboration between men's and women's teams
-- Bodner, Frech, Rojano, Seibert, and Trenary continuing to draft iterations of working vision to drive goal prioritization ~~- Bodner identified initial operational needs which have been included in draft iterations~~
+- Bodner, Frech, Rojano, Seibert, and Trenary continuing to draft iterations of working vision to drive goal prioritization
+- ~~Bodner identified initial operational needs which have been included in draft iterations~~

 ## Upcoming projects
 ### Share working vision with Rec Sports development team